plasmaster09/inventory-webapp-03-db-connection-setup/README.md

 Now, you can easily set your database configuration settings in the `.env` file without worrying about exposing it via Github.

-However, anyone making a clone or fork of your git repository will need to make their own `.env` file.
+However, anyone cloning or forking of your git repository will need to make their own `.env` file.
 Therefore, it is common to create a `.sample-env` file that contains the names of the relevant environment variables, but not the values.
 This can be safely shared with the rest of the project, and provide a starting point for a new `.env` file.

 ## (3.5) Conclusion:

 We've set up our data layer as a MySQL database, set up a connection from NodeJS, and wrote a initialization script that creates and populates the data table that our webapp will use.

 With the basics of all three layers in place, it's finally time to connect them!
-Next, we'll transform our static prototypes into dynamic web pages, rendered by the app server from live data in the database.
+Next, we'll transform our static prototypes into dynamic web pages, rendered by the app server from live data stored in the database.